-Photo grabbed from Film Development Council of the Philippines' official Facebook page.
+Photo grabbed from the Film Development Council of the Philippines' official Facebook page.

-A film by iCOMM seniors bagged a Special Award in We Are Intramuros Short Film Festival 2018 that was organized by the Film Development Council of the Philippines (FDCP) last November 18 at the Instituto Cervantes in Intramuros, Manila.
+A FILM by the Institute of Communication (iCOMM) seniors bagged a Special Award in We Are Intramuros Short Film Festival 2018 that was organized by the Film Development Council of the Philippines (FDCP) last November 18 at the Instituto Cervantes in Intramuros, Manila.

 The Special Award is a prize given to one or two production teams chosen by a group of film critics from FDCP.

-“I can't believe na nanalo kami dahil madaming nangyari during the competition.
-Naaksidente ako sa motor during the competition so nagsu-shoot ako kahit injured ‘yong right knee and right hand ko [dahil] kailangang lumaban para sa Colegio at sa mga taong naglo-look up sa amin,” Salem told The LANCE.
+“I can't believe na nanalo kami dahil maraming nangyari during the competition.
+Naaksidente ako sa motor during the competition so nagsu-shoot ako kahit injured ‘yong right knee and right hand ko [dahil] kailangang lumaban para sa Colegio at sa mga taong naglo-lookup sa amin,” Salem told The LANCE.

-We Are Intramuros Short Film Festival is a 24hr filmmaking challenge that gives opportunity to all young aspiring filmmakers around Metro Manila which aims to promote the outstanding values of the Filipino people like hospitality, valuing family, hardwork, and resourcefulness.
+We Are Intramuros Short Film Festival is a 24hr filmmaking challenge that provides an opportunity to all young aspiring filmmakers around Metro Manila which aim to promote the outstanding values of the Filipino people like hospitality, valuing family, hard work, and resourcefulness.